Logo

 Eberly College of Science, Penn State | Jan 2025 - Present

-• Facilitated collaborative problem-solving sessions and guided students through core math concepts in calculus and algebra.
+• Facilitated collaborative problem-solving sessions and guided students through core math concepts.

 Featured Projects